wonas2dosgwr3/measurevaluenotmoney/README.md

 > ***GOLD DOLLARS ARE FOR REWARDING PEOPLE, NOT FOR DISRUPTING PEOPLE, NOT FOR WASTING RESOURCES, NOT FOR SQUANDERING ON HOUSES!!!***

 > ***Life, liberty, and the pursuit of happiness*** means disrupt housing?

+* *By definition, no one ever changed the amount of money in the world, people decide what a MEDIUM OF EXCHANGE is worth, not how much there is.*